ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- law  is  a  major  obstacle  to  utilities developing neighborhood-scale building decarbonization projects that would facilitate bringing the gas system into alignment with the two  thousand  thirty  and  two  thousand fifty greenhouse gas emission reduction mandates in article seventy-five of  the  environmental  conservation  law  in a manner that can mitigate costs for all utility customers, reduces greenhouse  gas  emissions  and co-pollutants impacting local air quality, and provides a transition for impacted workers.
+ law  is  a  major  obstacle  to  utilities developing neighborhood-scale building decarbonization projects that would facilitate bringing the gas system into alignment with the two  thousand  thirty  and  two  thousand fifty  greenhouse  gas  emission  reduction  mandates  in the CLCPA in a manner that can mitigate costs for all utility customers, reduces green- house gas emissions and co-pollutants impacting local air  quality,  and provides a transition for impacted workers.
   b.
 Statutorily  mandated  utility system extension allowances require existing ratepayers to subsidize  gas  infrastructure  hookups  for  new customers.
 According  to  a recent joint filing with the Public Service